Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 |

-Mixed precision combines the use of both 32 and 16-bit floating points to reduce memory footprint during model training, resulting in improved performance, achieving +3X speedups on modern GPUs.
+Mixed precision combines the use of both 32 and 16-bit floating points to reduce memory footprint during model training, resulting in improved performance, achieving upto +3X speedups on modern GPUs.

 Lightning offers mixed precision training for GPUs and CPUs, as well as bfloat16 mixed precision training for TPUs.